 The Floating Cinema is a bespoke cinema and events space on a functional canal barge based in London.
 Somewhere programmed the project from 2011, with 2015 being our final season.

-The Floating Cinema was an initially temporary commission to create a water-borne cinema space which would spend summer 2011 navigating the canals and waterways around the Olympic Park in East London.
+The Floating Cinema began as temporary commission to create a water-borne cinema space which would spend summer 2011 navigating the canals and waterways around the emerging Olympic Park in East London.
 Somewhere developed the programme of events and screenings for the cinema, thematically relating them to the geography and communities of the waterways.

-The Floating Cinema (2011) was a continuation of UP Projects' Portavilion programme of temporary pavilions for London's public spaces.
-It formed part of the Create 2011 summer festival and was commissioned by The Olympic Delivery Authority and funded by Arts Council England.
+The Floating Cinema was a continuation of UP Projects' Portavilion programme of temporary pavilions for London's public spaces.
+It formed part of the Create 2011 summer festival and was commissioned by The Olympic Delivery Authority and funded by Arts Council England with support from Bloomberg.